Improving Open AMBE for D-Star

 (Interesting to note that while AMBE software implementations are often times rejected by arm chair lawyer types, oddly enough don't hear as much push back on the underlying radio firmware reverse engineering projects that have lead to new firmware developments such as the M17 OpenRTX version.
 In terms of a "clean room" approach open AMBE was figured out from printed specifications, the radio firmware projects relied on reverse engineering the proprietary and encrypted radio firmware.)

-At this point, the AMBE used in D-Star is out of patent.
+At this point, the AMBE used in D-Star (3600x2400 bit/s) is out of patent.
 Since there was never a published specification for it like its other variants, hams have thus far not been able to create a software version with similar performance.
 (Good sounding software AMBE does exist for other modes)

 Software AMBE is extremely handy for folks running cloud based conference bridges like DV Switch, or XLX Reflectors that allow hams to cross communicate between digital modes, promoting interoperability and cutting down on digital fragmentation .
 It also can be used for internet connected apps (DroidStar) that connect to the RF gateways without need for hardware (MMDVM hotspots & HT's).